CordusBailey02/AccessControlProject/documentation/documentation.md

 # Application Structure Overview

-**Containers:** The application consists of 2 containers
+**Containers:** The application consists of 4 containers
-1. a MySQL server container.
-2. A NodeJS application (server) container.
+1. server-website
+2. server-users
+3. sql-users
+4. sql-website

+### server-website

-The frontend of the server container has been restructured to allow for dynamic loading of page content to the index.html.
+"server-website" contains the frontend of the server container and has been restructured to allow for dynamic loading of page content to the index.html.
 This means when the user navigates or loads in new content, it gets loaded into the index.html page.

 The new structure is as follows.
 We retain the index.html for our main webpage to display to the user, our index.js to handle interactions to this main webpage as well as loading in other JavaScript files when necessary, our styles.css which contains our CSS for the entire site, and finally our /pages folder to contain new contents we can load into the main index.html.

 The pages folder contains folders of the different contents or pages we can display.
 Each folder inside of pages contains an .html and .js file to design the webpage and give functionality to the functions the html can call.
-As of now, we currently have three folders in the /pages directory: 'home', 'login', and 'register'.
+As of now, we currently have four folders in the /pages directory: 'home', 'login', 'register', and 'totp'.

 The 'home' folder contains the .html code to have the user click the query button and return the data.
 The 'login' folder contains the .html for the login input from the user and the .js file to send the login API call to the backend to verify credentials.
 The 'register' folder container the .html code to collect registration information from the user and a .js file to send an API call to the backend endpoint /register to register a user.
 The 'totp' folder contains the page and sending logic to send off the TOTP code to the backend for it be verified.

+### server-users

-The backend of the server container depends on the Express framework, MySQL module, and additionally now the brcypt module for password hash and comparison.
-The backend now contains 3 endpoints for the frontend to interact with and get a response from: '/query', '/login', and '/register'.
+The backend of the user authentication service is in "server-users," and it depends on the Express framework, jsonwebtoken, and  the brcypt module.
+Additionally, the backend how defines the API endpoints for the login, registration, and TOTP processes.

+### sql-users

-The **MySQL container** runs a MySQL server to be accessed by the web application.
+The sql-users container runs a MySQL server to be accessed by the web application.
 This container utilizes the file users.sql to create a database and a *users* table with some predefined data.

+### sql-website

+Similarly, the sql-website container is also a MySQL servers accessed by the web application.
+This container holds a database called 'stuff' with the table 'things.'
+The table contains some unique data.

 # Steps Required to Access the Information